-Table 13 shows the Group's total credit exposure and the collateral for the loans granted divided into private, corporate and public sector.
+Table 12 shows the Group's total credit exposure and the collateral for the loans granted divided into private, corporate and public sector.
 The Group's collateral is mainly in real estate.

 There are no publicly available statistics illustrating developments in house prices in Greenland.
-The Group estimates that house prices in the latest years have been relatively stable.
+The Group estimates that house prices in the last years have been on the rise.

 The Group offers fixed-rate and floating rate mortgage loans to private customers in the Faroese market in cooperation with Danish mortgage provider DLR Kredit.
-In the Danish and Greenlandic markets, mortgage loans are distributed in cooperation with Danish mortgage providers Totalkredit and DLR Kredit.
+In the Greenlandic markets, mortgage loans are distributed in cooperation with Danish mortgage providers Nykredit and DLR Kredit.